How to Prepare for Positive Thinking

 Whatever it is that suits your way of working is perfect, as long as it is easily accessible and editable.

-2. Believe Who is in Control
+Weapon #2: Believe Who is in Control

-You have the power to control what you want but you need to realise it and more importantly you need to believe that it is you who can control your own outcome.
+You have the power to control what you want but you need to realise it and – more importantly – you need to believe that it is YOU who can control your own outcome.

 Nobody makes you succeed, you do that all on your own;